-Research shows that three out of five employees surveyed said they’d be inclined to participate in workplace wellness if employers used digital technology to do so (hardly a surprise, considering the workforce is now made up of so many tech-savvy Millennials and Gen Zers).
+In a survey, three out of five employees said they’d be inclined to participate in workplace wellness programs if employers used digital technology to do so.
+This is hardly a surprise, considering the workforce is now made up of so many tech-savvy Millennials and Gen Zers.

-Wearables such as the Fitbit or the Apple Watch can help monitor stress levels and heart rates.
+Wearable devices in the workplace, such as the Fitbit or the Apple Watch, can help monitor stress levels and heart rates.
 They also aid in implementing fitness plans, so they can be a valuable tool in encouraging workplace health.
 Moreover, simply having access to apps on already existing smartphones can be effective as well.

-Let’s take a look at nine ways technology is improving workplace wellness and health.
+Let’s take a look at nine ways corporate wellness technology is improving workplace wellness and health.

 1. Increased productivity

-12% of employees use wearables (such as the Apple Watch, Fitbit, and Jawbone) and 71% of those employees who use wearables said they that they are now more productive than ever.
+12% of employees use wearable devices in the workplace and 71% of those employees who use wearables said they that they are now more productive than ever.

 2. Valuable data